Please mention Family Fun when booking!

 Dublin Zoo A Family Attraction

-Dublin Zoo in the Phoenix Park is one of the top three family attractions in Ireland and one of the very best places for a family day out, combining fun with some learning about the world we live in.
+Dublin Zoo in the Phoenix Park is Ireland’s Number 1 Family Attraction s and one of the very best places for a family day out, combining fun with some learning about the world we live in.
 Kids of all ages will love the huge range of animals on view – from the City Farm to the African Plains.
 For over 170 years children from all over Ireland but especially Dublin have been enjoying a day at the Zoo.

-In spite of the current economic climate, Dublin Zoo still clearly represents a good value day out also, as demonstrated by the 931,866 visitors who visited in 2008 – making it the busiest year ever for the zoo.
-And the animals were very busy too in 2008 which saw a real baby boom with the birth of an elephant, white rhino and sea lion, to mention a few.
-The very latest addition arrived on the 4 of January last – the first giraffe calf.
+In spite of the current economic climate, Dublin Zoo still clearly represents a good value day out also, as demonstrated by over 1 Million Visitors for a 3rd Consecutive Year – making it the busiest year ever for the zoo.

 Dublin Zoo now occupies 60 acres of the Phoenix Park and has a huge range of animals and birds on view.
 There are approximately 35 Zoo Keepers who work in shifts to care for the animals around the clock.